King West: Then & Now

 King West lies in Toronto’s historic Fashion District and is one of the city’s most famous thoroughfares.

-As a result of this cultural shift, King West is taking on a more youthful vibe.
+As a result of this social and economic shift, King West is taking on a more youthful vibe.

 There’s a wave of trendy restaurants, ad agencies, independent retailers, and fitness facilities in the area.

 The neighborhood is also seeing a massive surge in bars and clubs.

 According to Culture Trip, King West ranks as Toronto’s best neighbourhood for nightlife!

 In short: King West isn’t for the faint of heart.

 It’s an exciting, urban paradise rich in nightlife and bustling with activity.